sparkflows/sparkflows-docs/docs/agentic-ai-guide/quickstart.rst

 **Add tools**.

 .. figure:: ../_assets/agentic-ai-guide/quickstart/06-tool-picker.png
-   :alt: The Add a tool picker with the three tool sources boxed
+   :alt: The Add a tool picker open on Built In, with Read CSV among the tiles
-   :width: 90%
+   :width: 100%

-The boxed rail is where tools come from:
+The left rail is where tools come from:

 .. list-table::
    :header-rows: 1